Stop by this one-stop shop for all your graduation needs.

 • Souvenir tassel: $6.98

 All guests entering the venue, including children, must present a ticket.
+Each graduate will receive five (5) tickets.
 You can get your tickets in one of three ways:

-• at the Office of Community Life and the Dean of Students, Academic Center, Room 112, Oct.
-14-Nov.
-4
+• at the Office of Community Life and the Dean of Students, Academic Center, Room 112, March 9 - April 15

-• by submitting the Ticket Request Form, Oct.
-14-Nov.
-4
+• by submitting the Ticket Request Form, March 9 - April 15.

-To pick up your tickets, you’ll need to present your Bee Card and you’ll need to have registered to graduate at least 24 hours prior.
+To pick up your tickets, you’ll need to present an ID and you’ll need to have registered to graduate at least 24 hours prior.
 We cannot allow anyone else to pick up tickets on your behalf.

 We’re happy to make arrangements for you or a guest; simply fill out the Seating Accommodation Form.
 We’ll do our best to reserve seats so guests can sit together but are unable to provide seat location information in advance.